Azure-Samples/service-fabric-cluster-templates/15-VM-Windows-Cross-AZ-Secure/README.md

 This test template allows you to deploy a secure 15 node, Cross AZ Service Fabric Cluster running Windows Server 2016 Datacenter with containers on a Standard_D2_v2 Size Virtual Machine Scale set.

 The main intent for this template is to show how you can stitch a cluster across three Azure Zones.
-Since this tempalte deploys only an unsecure cluster, it is not for production use.

 ## Note on cross AZ support
 1. Service fabric does not support the use of a single large VMSS across three zones.